-When to Visit Halloween Horror Nights Hollywood for 2017
+When to Visit Halloween Horror Nights Hollywood

-For the killer experience, spring for the new R.I.P.
+For the killer experience, spring for the R.I.P.
 Tour.
 The R.I.P.
 Tour offers an exclusive VIP walking tour of Halloween Horror Nights, including:

 - Unlimited Front of Line access